Connecticut Voter Info

 Am I eligible to register to vote?

-You are eligible to vote in Connecticut if you:
+You are eligible to register to vote in Connecticut if you:

 • Are a U.S. citizen